SLC-ITESO/Multi_NRDB_Implementation/dgraph/DGRAPH_README.md

 - query-driven modeling: the schema is based on the recommendation and event queries
 - working code: CLI commands and API endpoints both call Dgraph correctly
 - setup and seed: `dgraph_setup` and `dgraph_seed`

-## 13. Final Note

-This version is intentionally simple.

-It avoids a complex class-based Dgraph client and uses plain functions instead.
-That matches the style of the rest of the school project and makes the flow easier to explain in class.